Skip to main content

 In the Rule Builder you can manage bundle definitions.
 A bundle definition defines how items in different lists of cart items are grouped together to create bundles.

-For example, you can filter cart items by product category and set a discount on bundles containing 1 article of a given category and 2 articles from a different category, as explained below.
+For example, you can filter cart items by product category and set a discount on bundles containing one article of a given category and two articles from a different category, as explained below.

 Creating a bundle definition